Recognizing Unseen States of Unknown Objects by Leveraging Knowledge Graphs

-\textbf{Compositional Zero-shot Learning}: Compositional Zero-Shot Learning (CZSL) aims to generalize to unseen combinations of object and state primitives by learning their compositionality from the training set.
-Two groups of CZSL approaches have been proposed: the first group models individual classifiers of states and objects or learns a hierarchical decomposition and composition of visual primitives~\cite{misra2017red, nagarajan2018attributes,yang2020learning}, while the second group learns a joint compatibility function with respect to the image, the state, and the object by conditioning modular networks on each composition~\cite{purushwalkam2019task,atzmon2020causal}.
-The work in~\cite{atzmon2020causal} recently proposed learning the visual transformation through a causal graph, where the latent representations of primitives are independent of each other, as a way to achieve generalization in CZSL.
-The work in~\cite{Li2020} presented a transformation framework consisting of two modules inspired by group theory that incorporates the principle of symmetry in attribute-object transformations.
-Mancini~\cite{Mancini2022} utilizes a graph convolutional neural network to model the dependency between states, objects and their compositions, and estimates a feasibility score for each unseen composition to improve representations in open-world CZSL scenarios.
+\textbf{Compositional Zero-shot Learning}: Compositional Zero-shot Learning (CZSL) aims to generalize to unseen combinations of object and state primitives by learning compositionality from the training set.
+Approaches are grouped into two types: one models individual classifiers for states and objects or learns hierarchical visual primitives~\cite{misra2017red, nagarajan2018attributes, yang2020learning, karthik2022open}, while the other learns a joint compatibility function between image, state, and object~\cite{purushwalkam2019task,atzmon2020causal}.
+For instance, \cite{atzmon2020causal} introduced a causal graph ensuring primitive independence, while \cite{Li2020} used a symmetry-based framework inspired by group theory.
+Graph CNNs were employed by~\cite{Mancini2022} to model dependencies and estimate composition feasibility.
+More recent works explore disentanglement and external knowledge integration, such as ConceptNet for predicting primitives~\cite{karthik2022open}, generative models for creating novel compositions~\cite{li2022siamese}, and attribute-object invariant domains~\cite{zhang2022learning}.
+Others focus on learning conditional attribute embeddings~\cite{wang2023learning} or disentangled embeddings via cross-attentions~\cite{hao2023learning}.
+A key limitation in existing CZSL methods is their reliance on training samples containing attribute-object labels.
+By contrast, our method models states object-agnostically, enabling generalization to unseen state classes.